 Ensuring user accounts are revoked and rendered unusable when employees leave the organization or contractor partnerships end.
 Scheduled privilege audits are a reliable way to ensure this happens routinely and efficiently.

-Consider
+Consider using

-EC2 services on the AWS cloud, such as virtual servers.
+Controlling access to EC2 services on the AWS cloud, such as virtual servers.
 EC2 breaches are a common source of malware infection, and security teams must tightly protect login credentials.
 Limit access based on the

 principle of least privilege to ensure minimal exposure.

-5. Encrypt data outside the cloud
+5. Encrypt data inside and outside the cloud

 6. Train staff and make security policies accessible